syncfusion-content/winui-docs/winui/SegmentedControl/UI-Customization.md

 ### ItemBorderThickness

-The `SfSegmentedItem` border thickness can be customized using `ItemBorderThickness` property.
-We recommend to set item margin using the `ItemContainerStyle` property to avoid thick border when both control border thickness and segment item border thickness is used simultaneously.
+The `SfSegmentedItem` border thickness can be customized using the `ItemBorderThickness` property.
+You can set item margin using the `ItemContainerStyle` property to avoid thick border when both control border thickness and segment item border thickness is used simultaneously.

 N> The default value is 0,0,1,0.